-It can be challenging to diagnose acoustic neuroma.
-This is in part because the signs and symptoms of this benign (noncancerous) brain tumor — such as hearing loss, ringing in the ear, and dizziness — can resemble complications of other diseases.
+It can be challenging to diagnose acoustic neuroma (vestibular schwannoma).
+This is in part because the signs and symptoms of an acoustic neuroma — such as hearing loss, ringing in the ear, and dizziness — can resemble complications of other diseases.

-To diagnose acoustic neuroma, also known as vestibular schwannoma, your doctor will examine you and likely:
+To diagnose acoustic neuroma, your doctor will likely:

 - examine your ears